 A PUP will cover the cost of damages to another person.
 Essentially, this includes the cost of medical bills as a result of:

-- Injuries to another party in an auto accident in which you were at fault.
+- Injuries to another party in a car accident in which you were at fault.

 - Injuries to others as a result of your dog.